frankwang98/autoware.universe_comment/control/predicted_path_checker/README.md

 **cutTrajectory() ->** It cuts the predicted trajectory with input length.
-Length is calculated by multiplying the velocity of ego vehicle with "trajectory_check_time" parameter and "min_trajectory_length".
+Length is calculated by multiplying the velocity of ego vehicle with "trajectory_check_time" parameter and "min_trajectory_length". 剪切轨迹

 **filterObstacles() ->** It filters the predicted objects in the environment.
-It filters the objects which are not in front of the vehicle and far away from predicted trajectory.
+It filters the objects which are not in front of the vehicle and far away from predicted trajectory. 过滤障碍物

 **checkTrajectoryForCollision() ->** It checks the predicted trajectory for collision with the predicted objects.
 It calculates both polygon of trajectory points and predicted objects and checks intersection of both polygons.
 If there is an intersection, it calculates the nearest collision point.
 It returns the nearest collision point of polygon and the predicted object.
 It also checks predicted objects history which are intersect with the footprint before to avoid unexpected behaviors.
-Predicted objects history stores the objects if it was detected below the "chattering_threshold" seconds ago.
+Predicted objects history stores the objects if it was detected below the "chattering_threshold" seconds ago. 检查估计是否会碰撞

 If the "enable_z_axis_obstacle_filtering" parameter is set to true, it filters the predicted objects in the Z-axis by using "z_axis_filtering_buffer".
 If the object does not intersect with the Z-axis, it is filtered out.